American Battery Research Group

 Pioneering Research with Argonne National Laboratory & the University of Toledo

-The ABRG has launched a project in cooperation with the Department of Energy’s (DOE) Argonne National Laboratory and the University of Toledo to examine the molecular structure of lead battery expanders, lignosulfonates, which can dramatically improve battery performance.
-The project is financially supported by five U.S. lead battery industry manufacturers: Clarios, Crown Battery, East Penn Manufacturing, Ecobat, and EnerSys.
+This project, initially launched as a two-year effort, has been extended to four years with plans underway for an additional one-year extension.
+The project is in cooperation with the Department of Energy’s (DOE) Argonne National Laboratory and the University of Toledo to examine the molecular structure of lead battery expanders, lignosulfonates, which can dramatically improve battery performance.
+The project is financially supported by five U.S. lead battery industry manufacturers: Clarios, Crown Battery, East Penn Manufacturing, and EnerSys, with Stryten Energy joining in 2023 (Ecobat has withdrawn).

 This research will help extend battery lifespan, optimize material recovery, and further enhance the industry’s well-established circular economy.
 By investing in cutting-edge science, this partnership supports the continued advancement of domestic battery manufacturing and a more sustainable energy future.